Lamarelgrande2021/alx-low_level_programming/README.md

-Starting to code with c today
+How to compile on c